WalletConnect/py-walletconnect-bridge/README.md

 source /usr/local/bin/virtualenvwrapper.sh
 ~~~~

-From the project directory, run these commands to install the wallet-bridge package in a virtualenv called "wallet-bridge"
+From the project directory, run these commands to install the wallet-connect package in a virtualenv called "wallet-connect"
 ~~~~
-$ mkvirtualenv wallet-bridge
+$ mkvirtualenv wallet-connect
 $ pip install -r requirements.txt
 $ python setup.py develop
 ~~~~